About Billy Glisan, PC360 Founder & President

 As an undergrad, I learned that I had a passion for learning about the science behind sports movements and training.
 In graduate school, I received the advanced science education that would serve as my foundation for a career that would evolve into fitness, wellness, spine rehabilitation, injury prevention and sports training.

 Years later, as an educated parent of my own developing athletic children, I was frustrated watching how slow the process was and how so many coaches lacked the science and understanding of how to accelerate the teaching, learning and developmental process for my own kids and others.

 Soon I found myself volunteering with my son's high school basketball teammates.
-Within a few months I was completely immersed in running strength & speed programs for both the boy's and girl's high school basketball team.
+Within a few months, I was completely immersed in running strength & speed programs for both the boy's and girl's high school basketball teams.

 The Sports Training Business (XL 'N SPORTS) Begins

 Within a year, I was training athletes from track & field, hockey, football, baseball, volleyball and many other sports.
-I had training businesses in Denver (at Baseball Training Center owned by former major leaguer pitchers) and (at a large Volleyball Club in Denver).
-I also a multi-sport training program running simultaneously in Fort Collins, Colorado.
+I had a training businesses in Denver (at Baseball Training Center owned by former major leaguer pitchers) and (at a large Volleyball Club in Denver).
+I also a ran a multi-sport training program simultaneously in Fort Collins, Colorado.

 Stepping Outside the Box

 Almost 20 years later, I have trained thousands of youth to professional athletes, never being ok with just teaching what everyone was because it was trendy; or because that's what they did at the big name colleges.
 Everything I did had to make scientific sense to me and had to be sound from a physiological, anatomical and biomechanical perspective.
 Most importantly, it had to be specific to what the athlete was training to accomplish.